dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Out of memory errors

 # General Stuff
+- Code Quality
      - Checkstyle is used to enforce standards for code quality
      - use ``gradle checkstyleMain`` to use
      - checkstyle rules can be found in ``config/checkstyle/checkstyle.xml``
+- Functional Tests
+     - Unit Tests
+     - Integration Tests

 # Other ideas that were considered and DROPPED